dcamps-hacken/wallet-generator/README.md

 Use getLatestWallet() if you just want to get the address of the wallet you just generated.

 With getWalletFromId() you can obtain the address of a given wallet.
-You need to the input the parameter '_Id' to get it, which corresponds to the order in which you created your wallets (use '0' to get the first wallet you created, '1' for the second, and so on).
+You need to the input the parameter '\_Id' to get it, which corresponds to the order in which you created your wallets (use '0' to get the first wallet you created, '1' for the second, and so on).

-If you don't remember the ID of your wallet or just want to get every wallet you ever created, use the function getAllWallets().
-It will provide a time-ordered list of all your wallet addresses.